MakeSchool-Tutorials/Environment-Setup/P02-Organization-Productivity/content.md

 Create one folder in the root of your computer called `dev`  or `code` and put all projects you ever do inside this folder.
 This will prevent your code being strewn all over your computer.

-Try doing this in the Terminal:
+Try doing this in the Terminal, for example:

 ```
-bash
+$ bash
 $ cd ~

 $ mkdir dev // create a folder called "dev"